Doritos: Flavors

 Reincarnations and relaunches of taco-flavored Doritos, including the 2008 "Back By Popular Demand" campaign, were different from the original taco flavor (a sour cream flavor had been added to the recipe around 1985).
 The taco chips included in the Zesty Taco and Chipotle Ranch "Collisions" bags were thought by customers to be closer to the original, but were later discontinued in most of the United States.
-In late 2010, the modified taco flavor recipe introduced in the mid 1980s returned in a limited edition "retro" styled bag incorporating the original Doritos logo, and in early 2011, Frito-Lay announced that this incarnation would remain in the permanent product line-up.
+In late 2010, the modified taco flavor recipe introduced in the mid-1980s returned in a limited edition "retro" styled bag incorporating the original Doritos logo, and in early 2011, Frito-Lay announced that this incarnation would remain in the permanent product line-up.

 In 2008, Doritos debuted a "mystery flavor" Quests with prizes being given as puzzles were solved.
 The mystery flavor was Mountain Dew.
 In 2009, Doritos released some new flavors under the banner "Doritos Late Night": "Tacos at Midnight" and "Last Call Jalapeño Popper".
 They also modified the X-13D Flavor as All Nighter Cheeseburger.

 2010 saw the release of three successively spicy "Degree Burn" flavors (Blazin' Jalapeño/Jalapeño Fire, Fiery Buffalo and Scorchin' Habanero), cross promoted to "cool down" with Pepsi's lime "Cease Fire/Max Citrus Freeze", and the wasabi-flavored Mr. Dragon's Fire Chips.
 2010 saw the introduction of Doritos to New Zealand and with it flavors including Nacho Cheese, Cheese Supreme, Salted, and Salsa.

 In the spring of 2011, a Tapatio hot sauce flavor was released.
 In February 2011, Doritos Canada ran a competition to write the end of a commercial for two new flavors ("Onion Rings n' Ketchup" and "Blazin' Buffalo and Ranch"), and to vote for which of the two flavors would be taken off shelves when the contest ended.
 Onion Rings n' Ketchup received the most votes and remained on sale.

 In the spring of 2015, Doritos Roulette was released to US markets for a limited time.
 It later returned to store shelves on April 12, 2021.
 While all chips appeared to look the same on the outside, one out of every six chips would be extra spicy.
 Owing to the spicy nature of one variety contained in the pack, in July 2015, George Pindar School reported an incident where an asthmatic student "suffered some difficulty breathing after eating one".

 On October 6, 2022, Doritos launched two new flavors in the UK inspired by the nation's favorite pizzas, Triple Cheese Pizza and Loaded Pepperoni Pizza flavors were launched and added to the range.

+In 2025, Doritos partnered with A Minecraft Movie to release two limited edition flavours, The Ghast BBQ and The Creeper Vinegar.